petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 Lambda client extensions are currently a **beta feature** in Liferay 7.4.
 The available features are temporarily limited.
 ```

-You can use lambda client extensions for special requirements that require executing custom code.
-These client extensions execute your code in a separate comtainer outside of Liferay.
-This allows you to implement custom solutions for specialized functions without needing to implement an OSGi module or model listener.
+These client extensions execute your code in a separate container outside of Liferay.
+You can implement custom solutions for specialized functions without needing to implement an OSGi module or model listener.

-Liferay triggers the execution of this code via [objects](./objects.md); with a lambda client extension deployed, you can create objects that call on your client extension's function as an available action, and customize the triggers as needed.
+Liferay triggers the execution of this code via [objects](./objects.md).
+With a lambda client extension deployed, you can create objects that call on your client extension's function as an available action and customize the triggers as needed.
 In Liferay Experience Cloud, although the code is executed outside of Liferay, the code is executed alongside Liferay in the same environment, eliminating the need for your own server to host it.

 ### Custom Service Client Extensions